 - Demonstrated excellence in teaching for a minimum of five years.

 - Activity in the improvement of university teaching (for example, participating in learning communities, facilitating teaching development sessions or completing the Certificate in University Teaching).

 This award is open to all current faculty and contract instructors with a minimum of five years of teaching experience at Carleton University, regardless of discipline or level of appointment.
 Recipients may only receive this award once.

-Applications, including the application form, are due April 30 at midnight, with the fellowship to be awarded by June 30.
+Applications are due April 30 at midnight, with the fellowship to be awarded by June 30.
 Fellowship will commence on July 1.